verbb/auth/docs/get-started/installation-setup.md

 This will ensure that the Auth database tables are created (if they don't already exist from another plugin requiring it), ready for you to add tokens to.

-If you're including this in a modulem, you'll not be able to make use of the `migrations\Install.php` migration that plugins have access to.
+If you're including this in a module, you'll not be able to make use of the `migrations\Install.php` migration that plugins have access to.
 Instead, you'll want to call this through a [content migration](https://craftcms.com/docs/5.x/extend/migrations.html).

 That completes the setup side of things!